Join Here | Log In

 A final example of HMGB1 in inflammation: In gingivitis or periodontal disease, the bacteria and other inflammatory cytokines trigger the release of HMGB1.[ref][ref]

-Initially, in periodontal disease, an increase occurs in epithelial cells releasing cytokines.
+Initially, in periodontal disease, an increase occurs in epithelial cells that release cytokines.
 Animal studies show that HMGB1 release is a critical component of the inflammation that occurs in periodontal disease.
 Inhibiting HMGB1 with anti-HMGB1 stops inflammation and bone loss in periodontitis (animal study).[ref]

 Again, this isn’t a case where all HMGB1 is bad.
 For example, the release of HMGB1 after tooth extraction helps to regulate the wound-healing process.[ref][ref]
 Instead, it is the chronic elevation in periodontal disease that seems to be the issue.